 The valuations on the Consolidated balance sheet are the responsibility of the Board of Directors of the Company.
 The Investment Manager provides a valuation of unquoted investments, debt and unlisted funds held by the Group on a half-yearly basis.
 This is performed by the valuation team of the Investment Manager and reviewed by the valuation committee of the Investment Manager.
 The valuations are also subject to quality assurance procedures performed within the valuation team.
 The valuation team verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to relevant documents and market information.
 The valuation committee of the Investment Manager considers the appropriateness of the valuation methods and inputs, and may request that alternative valuation methods are applied to support the valuation arising from the method chosen.
 On a half-yearly basis, the Investment Manager presents the valuations to the Board.
 This includes a discussion of the major assumptions used in the valuations, with an emphasis on the more significant investments and investments with significant fair value changes.
-Any changes in valuation methods are approved by the Board.
+Any changes in valuation methods are discussed and agreed with the Audit and Risk Committee before the valuations on the Consolidated balance sheet are approved by the Board.